Discover how to use keyword difficulty to find and check keywords you can rank for with these 3 leading keyword research tools.

 - Keywords with high search and click volume

 Keyword difficulty is one part of the SEO puzzle

-It’s more essential that you create better content than competitors and match what the user is looking for after you’ve decided what keywords to target.
+After deciding what keywords to target, create better content than competitors and match what the user is looking for.